thiagodacoregio/thiagodacoregio/README.md

 ### 🎓 Software Engineering student at Regent College London

-#### I'm EU citizen, Brazilian and Italian ,passionate about solving problems with technology and creating different solutions.
+#### I'm EU citizen, Brazilian and Italian, passionate about solving problems with technology and creating different solutions.